Choosing a school

 You should visit the school in person, speak to the staff and check for yourself what its grounds and facilities are like.

-Contact the school directly and either make an appointment or ask when its holding its next ‘Open Day’ (a day when anyone can visit and look around the school).
+Contact the school directly and either make an appointment or ask when it will be holding its next ‘Open Day’ (a day when anyone can visit and look around the school).

 This is a calculation the government uses to decide how much funding a school needs.
 It reflects the percentage of the school’s students that live in low socio-economic or poorer communities.
 Lower decile schools have more students living in poorer communities.